rbonvall/una-mezcla-de-cosas/mez.cl/en/kolakoski-stream/index.md

 ~~~~

 What’s left is just assembling the pieces.
-And when working with collections,
+And when it comes to collections,
 “assembling the pieces” is spelled with an `f`:

 ~~~~ {.include .scala}